nogibjj/Michelle-Li-Project-1/README.md

 # Project 1
 ## Key Objectives
 The purpose of this project is ot learn how to create scaffolds and work with GitHub CodeSpace.
-I created a command line tool that that queries Databricks.
+I created a command line tool that that queries Databricks and created a simple FastAPI web application.

 ## API Architectural Diagram
 ![Project-1-architecture (2)](https://user-images.githubusercontent.com/70456530/189802283-912b1b0e-1f51-486c-8849-b857557a44fa.jpg)